 In the second trimester, your belly is growing, and life is going through significant changes.
 Here is a list of items that you will need to shop for in order to keep up with the developments.

 - Sleep aids: It is crucial to get adequate sleep at this stage.
-Sleep aids, such as comfortable pillows, earplugs, and eye masks, may come handy.
+Sleep aids, such as comfortable pillows, earplugs, and eye masks, may come in handy.

 - Pregnancy books: In order to make the most out of your pregnancy, pregnancy books can be of great help.
 Engross yourself in reading books on pregnancy and childcare.